Italian battleship Vittorio Veneto: Description

 Vittorio Veneto was 237.76 m long overall and had a beam of 32.82 m and a draft of 9.6 m.
 She was designed with a standard displacement of 40724 LT, a violation of the 35000 LT restriction of the Washington Naval Treaty; at full combat loading, she displaced 45236 LT.
 The ship was powered by four Belluzo geared steam turbines rated at 128000 shp.
 Steam was provided by eight oil-fired Yarrow boilers.
 The engines provided a top speed of 30 kn and a range of 3920 mi at 20 kn.
 Vittorio Veneto had a crew of 1,830 to 1,950 over the course of her career.

 Vittorio Venetos main armament consisted of nine 381 mm 50-caliber Model 1934 guns in three triple turrets; two turrets were placed forward in a superfiring arrangement and the third was located aft.
 Her secondary anti-surface armament consisted of twelve 152 mm /55 Model 1934/35 guns in four triple turrets placed at the corners of the superstructure.
 These were supplemented by four 120 mm /40 Model 1891/92 guns in single mounts; these guns were old weapons and were primarily intended to fire star shells.
 Vittorio Veneto was equipped with an anti-aircraft battery that comprised twelve 90 mm /53 Model 1939 guns in single mounts, twenty 37 mm /54 guns in eight twin and four single mounts, and sixteen 20 mm /65 guns in eight twin mounts.
-EC 3 ter Gufo radar, which could detect surface targets at a range of 30 km and aircraft at 80 km, was installed in July 1943.
+An EC 3 ter Gufo radar, which could detect surface targets at a range of 30 km and aircraft at 80 km, was installed in July 1943.

-The ship was protected by a main armor belt that was 280 mm with a second layer of steel that was 70 mm thick.
+The ship was protected by a main armor belt that was 280 mm thick with a second layer of steel that was 70 mm thick.
 The main deck was 162 mm thick in the central area of the ship and reduced to 45 mm in less critical areas.
 The main battery turrets were 350 mm thick and the lower turret structure was housed in barbettes that were also 350 mm thick.
 The secondary turrets had 280 mm thick faces and the conning tower had 260 mm thick sides.
 Vittorio Veneto was fitted with a catapult on her stern and equipped with three IMAM Ro.43 reconnaissance float planes or Reggiane Re.2000 fighters.